Welcome to LookChem.com Sign In|Join Free

 937-13-3 Usage

-Oxonic acid, also known as 2-oxo-1,2,3,4-tetrahydropyrazine-6-carboxylic acid, is a chemical compound with the molecular formula C4H5NO3.
-It is a member of the pyrazine carboxylic acids and is a key intermediate in the synthesis of pharmaceuticals and agrochemicals.
-Oxonic acid is used as a chiral building block in the production of various drugs, including anti-viral and anti-cancer medications.
-It is also used in the synthesis of herbicides and fungicides.
-Furthermore, oxonic acid plays a crucial role in the development of new materials and in organic chemistry research.
+Oxonic Acid, also known as 2-oxo-1,2,3,4-tetrahydropyrazine-6-carboxylic acid, is a chemical compound with the molecular formula C4H5NO3.
+It belongs to the pyrazine carboxylic acids and serves as a key intermediate in the synthesis of pharmaceuticals and agrochemicals.
+Oxonic Acid is used as a chiral building block in the production of various drugs, including anti-viral and anti-cancer medications.
+It is also utilized in the synthesis of herbicides and fungicides.
+Additionally, oxonic acid plays a crucial role in the development of new materials and in organic chemistry research.

 Check Digit Verification of cas no